SachinShekhar/cdk-global-cloud/README.md

 # cdk-stack-set

-An opinionated CDK construct for global cloud infrastructures.
+An opinionated CDK library for deploying global cloud infrastructures.